nkphys/SCS_Lanczos/README.md

 # SCS_Lanczos
--1) The development of this branch was stopped on Oct-13/2024.

-+0) Another branch ( better/optimized one :) ) of this code will be developed regularly.
-If you are interested in using the latest code, please contact the author.
++0) This code is developed regularly.
+If you are interested in using this code, please contact the author.
+Unless the author is contacted, responsibility of getting "accurate" results lies solely on the user.

-+1) This code is written by Nitin Kaushal(kaushalnitin002@gmail.com)
++1) This code is written by Nitin Kaushal (kaushalnitin002@gmail.com)
     This solves various Strongly correlated systems using the Lanczos Algorithm.
-    This code also performs ED(without Lanczos) for "small enough" systems.
+    This code also performs ED (without Lanczos) for "small enough" systems.

++2) Author's affiliations when code is/was being developed :
+    University of Tennessee, Knoxville, USA
+    Oak Ridge National Lab, USA
+    University of British Columbia, Canada

 *SCS  stands for Strongly correlated systems.